EasyDynamics/oscal-rest-service/oscal-content/README.md

 aspects of the REST service.

 ## Source
-The OSCAL files are all pulled from the NIST [oscal-content](https://github.com/EasyDynamics/oscal-content) repository.
+The OSCAL files are all pulled from the [Oscal Content](https://github.com/EasyDynamics/oscal-content) repository.